htmldbjs/htmldbjs/docs/methods/renderCheckboxGroup.md

 ### `HTMLDB.renderCheckboxGroup`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method renders the given `checkboxGroup`.

 #### Description